What Is The Difference Between Physical & Chemical Exfoliants?

 Eminence Organics has a variety of chemical exfoliants, including:

 The short answer: yes!
-Eminence Organics Strawberry Rhubarb Dermafoliant is an example of an exfoliant with both physical and chemical properties.
-Rice extracts gently buff and polish the skin’s surface, while the salicylic acid found in strawberries helps to break down the bonds that hold dead skin cells together.
+The Strawberry Rhubarb Dermafoliant is an example of an exfoliant with both physical and chemical properties.
+Rice extracts gently buff and polish the skin’s surface, while the salicylic acid found in strawberries dissolves the bonds that hold dead skin cells together and penetrates deep into pores to clear them of any gunk and grime.

 These Eminence Organics exfoliants are both physical and chemical: